Fluctuations of subsystem entropies at late times: Interpretation of fluctuations

 \section{Interpretation of fluctuations}

 We have referred to changes in a subsystem's reduced state as fluctuations.
-However, even when the reduced state is static, one sometimes refers to ``fluctuations'' in the state itself.
+However, even when a state is static, one sometimes refers to ``fluctuations'' in the state itself.
 For instance, when the reduced state $\rho_A \sim \frac{1}{Z}e^{-\beta H_A}$ on subsystem $A$ is thermal, one often says it exhibits thermal fluctuations.

-Below, we argue that despite this common terminology, such subsystems are correctly viewed as static whenever the state is globally equilibrated.
-A related discussion can be found in \cite{boddy2017boltzmann}.
+Whether or not thermal fluctuations constitute `true' fluctuations may appear a matter of terminology, but the question is especially relevant to the discussion of Boltzmann brains in \autoref{sec:BB}.
+In that context, even a static subsystem is sometimes claimed to fluctuate into a Boltzmann brain state.
+We argue that despite this common claim, when a closed system evolves unitarily, subsystems are correctly viewed as static whenever the state is globally equilibrated.\footnote{As an alternative argument, note that such fluctuations entail some semi-classical description of the state to begin with; however, following the framework of \cite{riedel2017classical}, globally equilibrated states would not have a semi-classical decomposition.} A related discussion and overview of opposing arguments may be found in \cite{boddy2017boltzmann}.

 In the simplest case, suppose that $\rho$ is the maximally mixed state $\rho = \mathds{1}/d$ of a closed system.
 Then $\rho$ is clearly invariant under unitary evolution.
 It is sometimes said that the maximally mixed state can fluctuate, since any measurement has a nonzero probability for every outcome.
 However, the term ``fluctuation'' is misleading here; $\rho$ does not have any dynamical description.
 In practice, measurements are performed by coupling $\rho$ to an external measurement apparatus.
 Only then does the joint system fluctuate, encoded by the joint correlation.